BBieganowski/pymicrostructure/docs/index.rst

 7. Visualization Aids: Tools to help visualize order book dynamics, price movements, and trader performance.

-MicrostructPy is designed to be highly modular and extensible, allowing researchers and practitioners to easily implement and test new trading strategies, market mechanisms, and analysis techniques.
-Whether you're studying market impact, developing trading algorithms, or exploring market dynamics, MicrostructPy provides the building blocks for sophisticated financial market simulations.
+PyMicrostructure is designed to be highly modular and extensible, allowing researchers and practitioners to easily implement and test new trading strategies, market mechanisms, and analysis techniques.
+Whether you're studying market impact, developing trading algorithms, or exploring market dynamics, PyMicrostructure provides the building blocks for sophisticated financial market simulations.

 Note: This library is primarily intended for research and educational purposes.
 While it aims to provide realistic simulations, it should not be used for actual trading without extensive additional development and real-world validation.